Credit for Prior Learning

 See UW-Parkside’s complete Credit for Prior Learning Policy.

 Proficiency Exams are developed and administered by nationally recognized boards, and UW-Parkside reviews and accepts test results with sufficiently high scores for college credit.
-Because they are external, you will need to make sure your results are sent to Parkside for consideration.

 College Level Examination Program (CLEP)